neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 It is just 500 lines of code and core functionality is complete.
-1-1 pub sub gives about 120k received messages per second; having multiple subscribers in different connecitons quickly scales to 1 million received messages per second.
+1-1 pub sub gives about 120k received messages per second; having multiple subscribers in different connections quickly scales to 1 million received messages per second.
 I had concerns about many concurrent streams in singe connection, but 2^20 subscribers still work (though eat memory, with 10 publishers 20GB are consumed;
 in this implementation each publisher holds full copy of all subscribers).
 There